mbaze/bzpack/README.md

 1. Strings of uncompressed bytes (literals).
 2. Reusable byte sequences represented as offset-length pairs (phrases).

-The way literals and phrases are encoded is different for every format and the resulting efficiency also depends on the nature of input data.
-Therefore, it's best to try multiple options.
+The way literals and phrases are encoded is different for every format and the efficiency also depends on the nature of input data.
+Therefore it's best to try multiple options and find the best fit.

 ### A Note on Elias-Gamma Encoding

 The canonical form of Elias-Gamma code consists of *N* zeroes followed by a *(N + 1)*-bit binary number.
 For instance, the number 12 is encoded as 000**1100**.
-In his paper "Universal codeword sets and representations of the integers", Peter Elias also devised an alternative form in which the bits are interleaved: **1**0**1**0**0**0**0**.
+In his paper "Universal codeword sets and representations of the integers", Peter Elias devised also an alternative form in which the bits are interleaved: **1**0**1**0**0**0**0**.

-Assuming that the most significant bit is implicit, the interleaved zeroes can be seen as 1-bit flags that indicate whether another significant bit follows.
-This interleaved form lends itself to a very efficient decoder implementation.
-Bzpack borrows this approach but the flags are inverted.
-Therefore, the actual code for number 12 would be 1**1**1**0**1**0**0, that is:
+Assuming that the most significant bit is implicit, the interleaved zeroes can be seen as 1-bit flags which indicate whether another significant bit follows.
+This interleaved form lends itself to an efficient decoder implementation in assembly language.
+Bzpack borrows this approach excapt that the flags are inverted.
+Therefore, the actual code for number 12 would be 1**1**1**0**1**0**0.
+That means:

 * The most significant bit is not stored.
 * Subsequent significant bits are preceded by 1 indicating their presence.